-Go to our website for information, services and tools.
+Go to our website for information and to use our services and tools.

-- Secure online services login to check your account information, file an employer schedule, confirm personal tax summaries and update your family details and income. - Get it done online complete and send us forms and returns, make payments, make an appointment to see us and give us feedback. - Work it out use our calculators, worksheets and tools to help you manage your tax business like checking your tax code, or your filing and payment dates. - Forms and guides download our guides, and print forms to post to us. - Contact us for full details of phone numbers, addresses and contact options.
+- Log in or register for myIR to manage your tax and entitlements online. - Demonstrations learn about our services by watching short videos. - Get it done online complete forms and returns, make payments, give us feedback. - Work it out use our calculators, worksheets and tools, for example, to check your tax code, find filing and payment dates, calculate your student loan repayment. - Forms and guides download our forms and guides.